A long time ago in a gym far, far away…Roman was a bodybuilder.

 Sunday: OFF

 Now, you’ll notice on most days, I was training twice; once in the morning and once in the evening.
 (Usually, 11AM and 7PM.)
-I do NOT think two-a-days are necessary for muscle growth, and I think this program would had worked just as well if I combined the AM/PM workouts into a single session.
+I do not think two-a-days are necessary for muscle growth, and I think this program would had worked just as well if I combined the AM/PM workouts into a single session.

 However, you need to keep in mind that I was training full time, and in gym literally 12-14 hours per day, so it was actually more convenient to train multiple times per day.
 Instead of a single 90+ minute training session, I had two shorter ones of 30-45 minutes each.